-New IBM survey reveals the greatest perceived barrier to professional or technical skill development is that programs are too expensive
+New IBM Survey Reveals the Greatest Perceived Barrier to Professional or Technical Skill Development Is That Programs Are Too Expensive

 - To tackle these misconceptions and bring STEM education closer to underrepresented communities, IBM is adding 45 IBM SkillsBuild collaborations around the world

-ARMONK, N.Y., Feb.
-14, 2023 /PRNewswire/ -- Job seekers, students, and career changers around the world want to pursue roles related to science, technology, engineering, and mathematics (STEM) across different industries, but say they are not familiar with career options.
+ARMONK, N.Y. / ACCESSWIRE / February 14, 2023 / Job seekers, students, and career changers around the world want to pursue roles related to science, technology, engineering, and mathematics (STEM) across different industries, but say they are not familiar with career options.
 At the same time, online training and digital credentials are emerging as a recognized pathway to opportunity as respondents plan to seek new jobs in the year ahead.

 "Technology training can have a transformational effect on a person's life," said Justina Nixon-Saintil, IBM Chief Impact Officer.
 "There are many misconceptions about what's needed to pursue a rewarding and lucrative career in today's rapidly advancing workplace.
 This is why we must raise awareness of the breadth of science and technology roles that exist across industries.
 Together with our IBM SkillsBuild partners, we're highlighting the many pathways that exist for underrepresented communities to pursue futures in tech."